 |

-In 1902, the Seaboard Air Line Railway purchased the East and West Railroad, a line from Pell City, Alabama to Cartersville, Georgia, intending to make it a key link in a planned line from Atlanta to Birmingham.
-The following year Seaboard incorporated the E&W into a new subsidiary, the Atlanta and Birmingham Air Line Railway, which had been organized to build a link from Birmingham to the E&W at Coal City, Alabama.
-At the Atlanta end, the A&BAL built 43 miles of new track from Howells (in northwest Atlanta) to the E&W at Rockmart, thus completing a Birmingham-Atlanta line at a fraction of the cost of building an all-new railroad.
-The new line opened in late 1904.
+In 1902, the Seaboard Air Line Railway purchased the East and West Railroad, a line from Pell City, AL, to Cartersville, GA, intending to make it a key link in a planned line from Atlanta to Birmingham.
+The following year Seaboard incorporated the E&W into a new subsidiary, the Atlanta & Birmingham Air Line Railway, which had been organized to carry out the project.
+At the Atlanta end, the A&BAL built 43 miles of new line from Howells (in northwest Atlanta) to the E&W at Rockmart, southwest of Cartersville.
+A 37-mile westward extension of the railroad from Coal City, AL, to Birmingham was also constructed.
+The old E&W line was rebuilt to a standard equal to that of the new tracks.
+After the A&BAL opened in late 1904, the 22-mile Rockmart-Cartersville link and the Coal City-Pell City tracks became branches off the main line.
 The A&BAL was absorbed by Seaboard in 1909.
-Note: Coal City was earlier named Broken Arrow.
-It is today named Wattsville.
-1908 map (65K)
+Note: At the time, "Air-Line" referred to a direct route, or at least a route more direct than that of any competitor.